joegeorge022/Github-Class/README.md

   </div>
 </div>

-## First Task: Do "Introduction to GitHub"
+## Task - 1: Do "Introduction to GitHub"

 - Open the GitHub Skills course: [Introduction to GitHub](https://github.com/skills/introduction-to-github)
 - Click "Start course" and follow the instructions in the generated repository.